sinaro/prs-training-uio/README.md

 cd prstrain
 ## Download PRSice2
 wget https://github.com/choishingwan/PRSice/releases/download/2.3.5/PRSice_linux.zip
 # Note "wget" might not be available by default on Mac.
 You might want to test "curl" instead.
-Check their availibity by "which wget" and "which curl".
+Check their availability by "which wget" and "which curl".
 # If "curl" is available.
 You can try downloading the link by:
 # curl -o ./prs "https://github.com/choishingwan/PRSice/releases/download/2.3.5/PRSice_linux.zip"
 # If this solution did not work as well, you need to directly download it and then transfer it to your work directory.